Sartù di riso

-Sartù di riso (or rice sartù) is a typical dish of Neapolitan cuisine.
+Sartù di riso is an Italian dish typical of the city of Naples, Campania.
 It is prepared with rice seasoned with ragù, peas, pancetta, mushrooms, fior di latte or provola, meatballs, sausages, boiled eggs and, traditionally, with chicken livers.
-The whole is baked and then turned out before being served.
+This is baked, and turned out before serving.
 It can be presented both in the sauce version, with ragù, and in white, without it.